 A key consequence of the revived interest in vitamin D and human health has been the increased demand for methodology to define serum vitamin D status.
-Cheaper and more widely used ELISA and RIA assays for serum 25OHD are now being superseded by liquid chromatography-mass spectroscopy (LC-MS) protocols which have the benefit of reducing assay drift 100.
-However, this strategy is not without its own methodology problems, notably the resolution and quantification of serum 25OHD2 and 25OHD3, and reporting of relatively high LC-MS values compared to conventional RIA/ELISA assays 101.
-Further improvements in the standardization of routine serum vitamin D assays by organizations such as the Vitamin D External Quality Assessment Scheme (DEQAS) 102 is central to the future of vitamin D research.
+Cheaper and more widely used ELISA and RIA assays for serum 25OHD are now being superseded by liquid chromatography-mass spectroscopy (LC-MS) protocols that have the benefit of reducing assay drift.100 However, this strategy is not without its own methodology problems, notably the resolution and quantification of serum 25OHD2 and 25OHD3, and reporting of relatively high LC-MS values compared with conventional RIA/ ELISA assays.101 Further improvements in the standardization of routine serum vitamin D assays by organizations such as the Vitamin D External Quality Assessment Scheme (DEQAS)102 are central to the future of vitamin D research.
 However, whatever the method used to define the vitamin D status of an individual, it is clear from several clinical studies that other factors, notably genetic variations, will greatly influence the physiological and clinical impact of any given level of vitamin D.

-A large number of SNPs have been identified for the VDR gene and these may have a significant impact on vitamin D activity.
-VDR genotype has been closely studied in relation to bone disease 103, but has also been linked to other facets of human health including immune function.
-For example studies of various populations have shown that the "ff" genotype is more commonly observed in TB patients ^{65, 104, 105}, although other studies were unable to replicate this observation ^{106, 107}.
-In a similar fashion, the recent double blind randomized control trial with high dose vitamin D showed no effect on sputum conversion time when assessed in relation to

-FokI genotype, despite the fact that other VDR SNPs did appear to influence response to vitamin D supplementation 73.
-The Fok I polymorphism "F" yields a VDR that has three fewer amino acids than the "f" form but nevertheless appears to be more active 108.
-Other common VDR SNPs are located in the 3' untranslated region of the VDR gene and their effect on VDR expression and function has yet to be clearly defined.
+A large number of SNPs have been identified for the VDR gene, and these may have a significant impact on vitamin D activity.
+VDR genotype has been closely studied in relation to bone disease,103 but has also been linked to other facets of human health including immune function.
+For example, studies of various populations have shown that the 'ff' genotype is more commonly observed in patients with TB,^{65,104,105} although other studies were unable to replicate this observation.^{106,107} In a similar fashion, the recent double blind randomized control trial with high dose vitamin D showed no effect on sputum conversion time when assessed in relation to FokI genotype, despite the fact that other VDR SNPs did appear to influence response to vitamin D supplementation.73 The Fok I polymorphism 'F' yields a VDR that has three fewer amino acids than the 'f' form but nevertheless appears to be more active.108 Other common VDR SNPs are located in the 3' untranslated region of the VDR gene, and their effect on VDR expression and function has yet to be clearly defined.
 These include the Apa I, Bsm I and Taq I polymorphisms that are thought to influence VDR activity through effects on mRNA stability.
-Recent studies have reported that the "B" Bsm I allele is more common in TB patients compared to healthy controls 109, whilst other reports have described prevalence of the "BB" genotype in TB 104.
-As outlined above, only one study so far has assessed the effects of VDR genotype with respect to effects of vitamin D supplementation on TB.
-In this instance, improved sputum conversion rates were observed in TB patients with the "tt" Taq1 VDR genotype following patient supplementation with vitamin D 73.
+Recent studies have reported that the 'B' Bsm I allele is more common in patients with TB compared with healthy controls,109 whilst other reports have described prevalence of the 'BB' genotype in TB.104 As outlined above, only one study so far has assessed the effects of VDR genotype with respect to effects of vitamin D supplementation on TB.
+In this instance, improved sputum conversion rates were observed in patients with TB with the 'tt' Taq1 VDR genotype following patient supplementation with vitamin D.73